CoinTrend/CoinTrend/README.md

  ----

-Lightweight and open-source cryptocurrencies market monitor for Android 📱📈 No Ads, no trackers, just coins 💎
+Lightweight, fast and open-source cryptocurrencies market monitor for Android 📱📈 No Ads, no trackers, just coins 💎

 ## Features